Our Take On Nexo

 If you need to buy or swap cryptos, Nexo gives you three ways to get the job done, the first two of which are Nexo Exchange and Nexo Pro.
 (The third is through the DeFi wallet, covered in a bit.)

 - Nexo Exchange (Buy/Convert): This is where the no-fee trades happen.
 You can trade BTC to ETH with no trading fees.
 How can Nexo afford this?
 Well, they use a spread.
-You can think of a spread as a “padded” price, and it’s common on crypto exchanges like Coinbase and Uphold.
-Technically, there’s no fee, but there’s a cost.
+You can think of a spread as a “padded” price, and it’s common on crypto exchanges like Coinbase.

 Traders who value charts will want to use Nexo Pro rather than the simpler interface found on the dashboard.
 To do so, you’ll need to move funds to your Pro account.
 There’s no charge for this transfer, but it’s less convenient compared to Coinbase, which lets you trade on either the simple or advanced interface using the same pool of crypto.